-According to the Census of Fatal Occupational Injuries (CFOI) which was conducted by the U.S. Bureau of Labor Statistics, 4,679 individuals lost their lives to work related injuries in 2014.
-Alarmingly, that is a 2 percent increase in work related fatalities from the previous year.
-The study also revealed that injuries the high risk fields of construction and extraction occupations accounted for 885 of those fatalities in 2014- a 5 percent increase from 2013.
+According to the Census of Fatal Occupational Injuries (CFOI) which was conducted by the U.S. Bureau of Labor Statistics, 4,679 individuals lost their lives to work-related injuries in 2014.
+Alarmingly, that is a 2 percent increase in work-related fatalities from the previous year.
+The study also revealed that injuries in the high-risk fields of construction and extraction occupations accounted for 885 of those fatalities in 2014- a 5 percent increase from 2013.

 (Article continues below Infographic)

 - Falls: Falls accounted for approximately 40 percent of fatality injuries in construction settings in 2014.
 While falls can occur in many different situations, those that happen from a significant height account for the highest percentage of deadly accidents.
 It is important to remember, however, that trips and falls on a level surface can be deadly as well.
 In order to help prevent fatal falls, and those that cause significant injuries from occurring, workers should always use the proper fall protection equipment and be aware of their surroundings continually.
 Employers can help reduce the risk of fall accidents by providing (and requiring the use of) safety equipment and making sure to keep pathways clear of debris.